FusionAuth/fusionauth-site/site/_posts/2021-03-04-why-user-multi-factor-authentication.md

 MFA is a superset of two factor authentication (2FA).
 With MFA an arbitrary number of factors of proof can be required.
 With 2FA, the number of factors is limited to two.

 Multi factor authentication isn't only for online user account access.
-When you go to a bank to get documents (or maybe diamonds, if you are a James Bond villian) from a safe deposit box, you usually need a key (something you have) and a signature (something you are).
+When you go to a bank to get documents (or maybe diamonds, if you are a James Bond villain) from a safe deposit box, you usually need a key (something you have) and a signature (something you are).
 If your signature doesn't match, you can also provide a government issued id (another thing you have).

 However, the focus of this post is MFA in the context of online account access.
-Because of that and the prevalance of passwords, this post will assume that your users' first factor is a password.
+Because of that and the prevalence of passwords, this post will assume that your users' first factor is a password.

 Let's talk more about why you, as a developer, should enable and encourage your users to use MFA.